Persistence of Pong (P.O.P.) is a playable installation by Pittsburgh-based artist and musician Jesse Stiles.

 205 North Evaline St

-Persistence of Pong will be playable throughout LIKELIKE’s winter break by appointment and during the gallery crawls on January 3rd and February 7th 2020.
+Persistence of Pong will be playable throughout LIKELIKE’s winter break by appointment and during the February 7th gallery crawl.